poprox24/Clamb-Flying-Mod/README.md

 3. Extract the archive into Clamb's installation folder.

 ## How to use
-Launch Clamb and load into a map, press the Y/Secondary button on your right controller Aim with your right controller to fly
+Launch Clamb and load into a map, press the Y/Secondary button on your right controller.
+Aim with your right controller to fly